rzaluska/hugo-blog-source/content/blog/important-go-interfaces.md

 ## io.Closer \[[doc](https://golang.org/pkg/io/#Closer)\]
 This interface is defined for objects that need to be closed after use.
-An example that comes to head immediately is `os.File`.
+An example that comes to mind immediately is `os.File`.
 This interface definition is very simple:

 {{< highlight go >}}